The Ultimate Guide to Making Smart Decisions

 - While we all rely on maps, which are reductions of complexity, to make decisions, they are not always accurate.
-George Patten understood that The Map is not the Territory.
-When he visited the troops near Coutances, he found them sitting on the side of the road studying a map.
-Responding to Patten’s inquiry as to why they had not crossed the Seine, the troops informed him they were studying the map and could not find a safe place to wade across.
-Patten informed them he had just personally waded across and it was not more than two feet deep.
+General George S. Patton Jr. understood that the map is not the territory.
+When he visited the troops near Coutances, he found them sitting on the side of the road, studying a map.
+Responding to Patton’s inquiry as to why they had not crossed the Seine, the troops informed him that they were studying the map and could not find a safe place to wade across.
+Patton informed them that he had just waded across it and it was not more than two feet deep.

-- While we all like to be in the sexy industries, it shows an underappreciation for the Laws of Theromodynamics.
+- While we all like to be in the sexy industries, that desire shows an under-appreciation for the laws of thermodynamics.
 Smart companies like Berkshire Hathaway, guided by legendary investor Warren Buffett, understand that contrast is important.
-Sexy internet businesses are rarely effective, not matter how good you are because the others are nearly just as good.
+Sexy internet businesses are rarely effective, no matter how good they are, because the others are nearly just as good.
 What you want is contrast — to be the big fish in a small pond.
 And when you analyze the types of investments he’s made over the years, that’s what you find.
-If you’re going to compete with people, you want to compete with people way less sophisticated than you.
+If you’re going to compete with people, you want to compete with people who are way less sophisticated than you.

 This website is about understanding and applying these time-tested mental models.
-Knowing how the world works means that you can stop fighting reality and yourself with it.
+Knowing how the world works means that you can stop fighting reality — and yourself along with it.

 The Top General Thinking Concepts

 Combining intelligent preparation — learning about the big time-tested ideas from multiple disciplines — with general thinking frameworks will dramatically improve your decision-making skills.
-These thinking frameworks help you look at problems through a different lens.
+These thinking frameworks help you look at problems through different lenses.
 We've compiled a list of ten of them, but here are the top three: